 Pollution is the introduction of harmful contaminants or substances into the environment, causing adverse effects.
-Pollution in the United States is a serious issue that not only hurts the planet but is also harmful to humans.
+Pollution in the United States is a serious issue that hurts the planet and is also harmful to humans.

-Air pollution can cause a variety of health problems such as accelerated aging of the lungs and decreased function of the lungs, development of asthma, bronchitis, and possible cancer, and cardiovascular and respiratory illness.
+Air pollution can cause various health problems such as accelerated aging of the lungs and decreased function of the lungs, development of asthma, bronchitis, and possible cancer, and cardiovascular and respiratory illness.
 Additionally, people can experience reduced resistance to infections, increased fatigue, and uncomfortable symptoms such as chest pain, dry throat, wheezing, headaches, or nausea.
 The most polluted cities in the U.S. are Los Angeles, Visalia, Bakersfield, and Fresno, all located in California.

 The Clean Air Act (CAA) is the federal law that regulates air emissions and authorizes the Environmental Protection Agency (EPA) to establish National Ambient Air Quality Standards (NAAQS) to regulate hazardous air pollutants and to protect public health and welfare.